Skip to Content

 Adult Entertainment

-Bangkok's gentlemen's clubs, locally called G clubs, operate differently.
-These are enclosed, service-oriented venues with hostesses, live entertainment, and private room access.
+Bangkok's gentlemen's clubs, locally called G clubs, are a different format: enclosed venues with hostesses, live entertainment, and access to private rooms.
 Entry typically requires a bottle package from THB 3,000 to 5,000.
-A full evening for a group of four costs between THB 15,000 and 30,000, depending on the venue and how long the group stays in a private room.
+A full evening for a group of four costs between THB 15,000 and 30,000, depending on the venue and time spent in a private room.
+For groups planning this as part of the trip, a full breakdown of the format and venue options is available in the Bangkok gentlemen's club guide.

 VIP Table Service: What It Actually Buys

-Walk-in VIP requests on Friday or Saturday evenings are frequently unavailable at the top Soi 11 and Thonglor clubs.
-Pre-booking is a hard operational requirement, not a preference.
-What the table buys is a reserved group position with floor-level sightlines.
-It is not an open bar.
-It is not dedicated personal service.
-Know this before booking.
+VVIP positions at major clubs on a peak DJ night can exceed THB 100,000.
+Walk-in VIP requests on Friday or Saturday evenings are frequently turned away at Soi 11 and Thonglor clubs.
+Pre-booking is a hard requirement, not a preference.
+What the table provides is a reserved group position with floor-level sightlines.
+Not an open bar.
+Not dedicated personal service.

 Which Bangkok Setup Fits Your Group?

-Group wants quality over volume.
+Quality over volume.
 Base in Thonglor.
 Dinner in the neighborhood, one main club night at Sing Sing Theater, or Rabbit Hole.
 Smaller crowd, better drinks, more considered atmosphere.

 What the Budget Tiers Actually Mean